New Spanish loan regulation takes its toll on August completions

 Data published by the INE in Spain today outlined the impact of delays in completions caused by the new regulatory requirements implanted in June.

-The INE takes its data from Land Registry rather than the Notary offices so can cause a lead lag on information as it takes between 4 to 6 weeks for the loan to be registered.
+The INE takes its data from Land Registry rather than the Notary offices so can cause a lead lag on information as it takes between 4 to 6 weeks for the Mortgage in Spain to be registered.

 The August figures will therefore reflect completions from July.